opencompl/sail-arm-lean/README.md

 ⚠️ While this repository covers the full ARM, our Lean backend for sail is still work-in-progress.
 As a result, our semantics are still full of warnings and errors.
 Similarly, our output is not yet polished for readability.
-# RISC-V Lean Statistics
+# Statistics about extracted model

-Lines: 951709
+Lines: 951712
-Definitions: 33938
+Definitions: 33937
 Inductive definitions: 89
 Abbreviations: 929

 # Warnings and Errors

-Errors found: 2
+Errors found: 4
 Warnings found: 0

 ## Error Classes

+- 2x unknown identifier '_builtin_mod_nat'
-- 1x unknown identifier 'eq_any'
+- 1x unknown identifier 'arith_shiftr'
 - 1x Lean exited with code 1